• Skip to content

 Eric George Rogers was educated at Bishop Vesey Grammar School and lived at Church Rd, Boldmere, Sutton Coldfield, Birmingham.

 Geoffrey Donald Emms was the eldest son of Henry Donald Hastings Emms and Kate Mary, nee Dann, Emms.
-His younger brother, Roy, was born in 1911.
+His younger brother, Gerald, was born in 1911.

 Harold Morley Starr was one of two brothers who both served with the RAF during World War II.
 Harold was born in Swindon in September 1914.
 He was the son of Morley Walter Watson Starr and his wife, Ellen Louise (nee Flocks).